ShaanBhoi/TECH-BHOI_LECTURE_NOTES/README.md

 For the company (TECH Bhoi) i have created a [twitter](https://twitter.com/TechBhoi) account, [linkedin](https://www.linkedin.com/company/tech-bhoi) company page,an [email](techbhoi@gmail.com)(techbhoi@gmail.com), a company [website](https://tech-bhoi.business.site), and a github generated project [website](https://shaanbhoi.github.io/TECH-BHOI_LECTURE_NOTES/).
 ## Direct link to REPL Enviroment & ZOOM
 I am testing the effectiveness of my course, by teaching the course to my cousins mon-thurs at 11am.
-As of Jul 30, we have finished the first 5 weeks of the course, [see]() page 3 for full syllabus info.
+As of Jul 30, we have finished the first 5 weeks of the course, [see](https://repl.it/@TechBhoi/TECHBHOILECTURENOTES#TECHBHOI_TEXTBOOK.pdf) page 2 for full syllabus info.

 [REPL](https://repl.it/join/duppvtxj-techbhoi)